rcax-project/rteps/RTIP-1.md

 ### [C1]

-Adoption is very important for a project such as this.
-Currently there are only about ~200 unique holders of RCAX after the first halving period.
-I believe that this is not enough for a healthy community and I worry that with the current aggressive halvening timeline, new people would be very hesitant to get invested in the project.
-This is why I want to propose slowing down the halvening timeline to make it more appealing for new people to join the project.
+Project adoption plays a pivotal role in its success.
+Presently, there are only approximately 200 unique holders of RCAX after the initial halving period.
+This figure falls short of building a robust and vibrant community, and my concern is that the aggressive halving timeline in place might deter potential newcomers from participating in the project.
+Consequently, I propose a more gradual reduction in the halving timeline to enhance its attractiveness for new entrants.

-Solution C1/A is `Warm Beer`'s proposal.
-Solution C1/B has been suggested by Discord user `ulang`.
-The community may choose between one of these proposals or not to change the halvening timeline at all.
+Solution C1/A is the brainchild of 'Warm Beer,' while Solution C1/B has been put forward by Discord user 'ulang.'
+The community has the option to choose between these proposals or maintain the current halving timeline.

 ### [C2]

-The development wallet is used to pay out bounties for the RCAX project and incentivizes community members to improve the project.
-This is also the only fund where developers are paid from.
-Exchanges also require quite a hefty sum of liquidity in exchange for token listings and this will also have to come from the development wallet.
-I worry that the current dev mine reward bonus of 10% is just too small to pay for all this and upping it to 15% from now on would give the project more room to pay for these (future) expenses.
-The development wallet makes sure that the project does not have to rely on community donations.
+The development wallet serves as the financial source for disbursing bounties within the RCAX project, motivating community members to contribute.
+Additionally, it's the sole fund from which developers receive compensation.
+Moreover, considerable liquidity is demanded by exchanges in exchange for listing tokens, and this liquidity also originates from the development wallet.
+My apprehension is that the current developer mining reward bonus of 10% might not suffice for these financial obligations.
+Increasing it to 15% would provide the project with more financial flexibility to cover both existing and future expenses.
+The development wallet ensures the project's sustainability without reliance on community donations.

 ### [C3]

-WIP
+I'm concerned that the pricing of RCAX is closely tied to the availability of Gen 3 and 4 avatars in the shop.
+By allowing only sold-out avatars to be obtained as mining rewards, RCAX's value would only be influenced by the secondary floor prices of these avatars.
+Notably, both the WC2022 and NFL collections boast around 1 million unique owners each.
+Enabling mining for these avatars would encourage these holders to participate in the RCAX project.

 ### [C4]

-WIP
+Implementing a token fork is a substantial undertaking.
+It entails updating the token address across all our decentralized applications and documents, as well as ensuring the entire community is well-informed about these changes.
+This process can be quite burdensome for even minor project adjustments.
+Hence, I propose launching the new token as a proxy, allowing post-launch updates.
+The risk of developers having access to all the burned avatars is no longer there, as they will be redirected to the `0x000...dEaD` address instead of being held within the RCAX token smart contract.

 # Implementation